 • Best Unpublished Graduate Student Paper

-4. BEST PUBLIC HISTORY AWARD: The four-member Best Public History Award Committee is chaired by Michael Van Wagenen.
-Submit nominations to Alan at mvanwagenen@georgiasouthern.edu.
+4. ARDIS E. PARSHALL PUBLIC HISTORY AWARD: The four-member Best Public History Award Committee is chaired by Michael Van Wagenen.
+Submit nominations to mvanwagenen@georgiasouthern.edu.
 Examples of public history that might be considered are those that use historical methods and research in a non-academic or primarily non-academic setting; living history projects in which members of the research population are encouraged to participate as researchers, interpreters, and/or presenters; and research that uses media and channels accessible to the public as the primary presentation format.
 This could include but is not limited to websites, blogs, exhibits, art shows, documentaries, feature or news articles, theatrical performances, and popular books.

 6. B.H.
 ROBERTS GRANT: The three member B.H.
 Roberts Grant includes the MHA Board of Director’s Awards Chair, the Executive Director of the B.H.
 Roberts Foundation and an unaffiliated independent committee member.
 Up to three such awards will be granted annually to researchers that are developing work consistent with the mission of the B. H. Roberts Foundation.
 The final work product should be suitable for publication in the Journal of Mormon History and/or for presentation at the MHA Conference.
 Preference will be given to research that utilizes previously unknown or overlooked primary source documents or statistical data.
 To apply or learn more about the grant, click here.